nushackers/nushackers-site/content/post/2017-09-15-friday-hacks-137-Sep-15.md

 #### Talk Description:

-Learn why you should do internships, how to choose, and of course, how to get them!
+Learn why you should do internships, how to choose companies, and of course, how to get them!

 Ask questions of other students who have interned locally and overseas at various companies.
-This includes overseas like Google, Facebook, Twitter, Asana, and local companies like Google Singapore, Twitter Singapore, Carousell, Garena, and Tinkerbox!
+These companies include Google, Facebook, Twitter, Asana, as well as local companies like Google Singapore, Twitter Singapore, Carousell, Garena, and Tinkerbox!

 To the freshmen, it's never too early to start!